KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 Interpolation allows us to embed expressions into the template and uses double curly braces  to denote the expression.
 The syntax looks like `{{expression}}`.
 Let's see how this works with some hard-coded trivia questions.

-Let's use the `questions` property in the template and display how many elements are in the `questions` array.
+We'll use the `questions` property in the template and display how many elements are in the `questions` array.

 Open _trivia.component.html_.